-‘Friends’ Reunion Special Announced With Original Cast Members Is Coming In May 2020
+‘Friends’ Reunion Special With Original Cast Members Announced, Coming In May 2020

 “COULD YOU *BE* ANYMORE SERIOUS?!” joked a supporter.

-It’s worth noting that in recent months, Jennifer Aniston and Matthew Perry joined the social media platform, which seemed like a coincidence then, but may have been a planned effort to prepare for the HBO Max release.
-Many cast members have been sharing throwback and behind-the-scenes pictures too, like when Courteney Cox shared a photo on her Instagram page from the last day of filming Friends on January 23.
+It’s worth noting that Jennifer Aniston and Matthew Perry only recently joined Instagram.
+Their arrival on the social media platform seemed like a coincidence at the time, but may have been a planned effort in order to prepare for this latest news.
+Many cast members have been sharing throwback snapshots and behind-the-scenes pictures as well — on January 23, Courteney Cox shared a photo from the last day of filming the initial run of Friends.

-Fans will need to wait until an unspecified date in May to watch the special on HBO Max when the platform will be launched.
-The cost for accessing shows on HBO Max is expected to be $15 per month.
+Fans will need to wait until an unspecified date in May to watch the special on HBO Max, as the episode is slated to be available when the platform launches.
+An HBO Max subscription is expected to cost approximately $15 per month.

-Although Friends was available for streaming on Netflix through 2019, it appears that WarnerMedia, who backs HBO Max, outbid them for the rights.
-The company is reportedly paying $85 million a year for five years.
+Although Friends was available for streaming on Netflix through 2019, it appears that WarnerMedia, who backs HBO Max, will now control the show’s future on streaming services.
+The company is reportedly paying $85 million a year, for five years, for the privilege of hosting the beloved sitcom.